basecamp/kamal/README.md

   password: real-registry-password-or-token
 ```

-Now you're ready to deploy a multi-arch image:
+Now you're ready to deploy a multi-arch image to the servers:

 ```
 rake mrsk:deploy